mrajkarnikar/project_03/README.md

 ### Pipeline
 Once a model is created, there are set of things that should happen.
 Such as check the quality of the model. bias check, load testing, a/b testing, rollback if necessary, model approval for production deployment.
 We need to be able to do this in consistent and automated way.
 That is what pipeline does

-This is an example of cicd pipeline used in this project
+This is an example of cicd pipeline typically used ( version of pipeline used in this project is slightly different.
+It does not have the monitoring piece implemented)

 ![Pipeline](./modelbuild/img/pipeline.jpg)